clover/remote-pay-windows/README.md

 There are now four separate installers:
   * CloverRESTServiceSetup.exe - Installer for the REST Service Connector only
-  * CloverSDKSetup.exe - Installer that will lay down the dll, REST Service or WebSocket Service Connectors, along with the optional ExamplePOS application for testing/ reference.
+  * CloverSDKSetup.exe - Installer that will lay down the dll, REST Service or WebSocket Service Connectors, along with the optional ExamplePOS application for testing.
   * CloverUSBDriverSetup.exe - Clover device USB Driver installation only (automatically installed with the other installers)
   * CloverWebSocketServiceSetup.exe - Installer for the WebSocket Service Connector only